School of Music Diversity Fellows Program

 Expectations & Responsibilities

 Fellows will be expected to serve one-year terms and may reapply for the fellowship each year.
-A $1,000 fellowship award will be provided for the first year in the program, and $1,500 for each additional year of service as a SoM Diversity Fellow.
+A $1,000 fellowship award will be provided for the first year in the program, split between the fall and spring semesters.
+Current Fellows must reapply to serve an additional year of service as a SoM Diversity Fellow.

 Fellows can expect to work 2-5 hours each month including occasional evening and weekend events.
 Other responsibilities include: